lucyfoster13/rock-paper-scissors/README.md

 ## Credits

 ### Content
-* The addition of the club's phone number and email address as clickable links that open the user's native phone and/or email app was inspired by my mentor Gareth McGirr's site: https://gareth-mcgirr.github.io/tacos-travels/
+* Displaying the user and computer's choices as images was inspired by Code Institute's video in the module content.
-* All text content on the site was written by the developer and is entirely fabricated.
+* All text content on the site was written by the developer.
-* The addition and layout of the event information section at the bottom of the homepage was taken from the Love Running project and then styled to fit Camera Club's aesthetic.
+* Putting the rules inside a modal box was an idea from my mentor Gareth McGirr, enabling me to put them behind a clickable button and save space on the page.

 ### Code
-* Code to add links that open the phone app and email app when clicked: https://tinyurl.com/campaignmonitortutorial.
+* Code to disable the game buttons when the page first loads: https://www.w3schools.com/jsref/prop_pushbutton_disabled.asp
-* Code to place the call-to-action button in the center of the landing image: https://www.w3schools.com/howto/howto_css_button_on_image.asp.
+* When I ran into obstacles, this website helped me to fix them and to further understand the logic and function behind the code: https://hackr.io/blog/how-to-build-rock-paper-scissors-in-javascript
-* Code to add redirection link to buttons: https://tinyurl.com/button-redirect
+* I learned how to create a countdown timer with help from this video: https://www.youtube.com/watch?v=x7WJEmxNlEs
-* Code to add visually-hidden text for screen-readers: https://tinyurl.com/visually-hidden-text
+* I learned how to add a modal box from this lesson: https://www.w3schools.com/howto/howto_css_modals.asp

 ### Media
-* All images were downloaded from [Unsplash](https://unsplash.com) and [Pexels](https://www.pexels.com/).
+* All images were downloaded from [iStock](https://www.istockphoto.com/) and [Adobe Stock](https://stock.adobe.com/ie/).